timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 ![](/assets/assembly-version-overview.png)

-What do you expect the outcome of the following code to be:
+What do you expect is the outcome of the following code?

 ```csharp
 var demoClassType = typeof(DemoClass);